Summer Internships

 Ringling fellows work independently and are members within a dynamic team.
 We seek talented individuals who are upbeat, imaginative, and willing to participate in many areas of museum operations.
 College students nearing graduation or recently graduated are encouraged to consider a Ringling fellowship.

 Ringling fellowship availability varies by department and time of year.
 For information about current and upcoming fellowships, contact Ringling Human Resources at [email protected].

 The Eleanor Merritt Fellowship

 The Eleanor Merritt Fellowship develops cultural heritage leaders.
-On a 9 to 12-month visiting A&P appointment (Administrative & Professional), the Merritt Fellow works under the supervision of the Associate Director of Academic Affairs and Collections to learn, conduct research, and complete arts administration projects supporting The Ringling’s Strategic Plan.
+On a 9 to 12-month visiting A&P appointment (Administrative & Professional), the Merritt Fellow works under the supervision of the Associate Director of Academics, Innovation, and Research to learn, conduct research, and complete arts administration projects supporting The Ringling’s Strategic Plan.
 The first half of the fellowship year focuses on instructive projects and tasks supporting The Ringling’s Strategic Plan spanning multiple departments that include: Archives, Collections (Registration and Preparation), Conservation, Education, Library, Performing Arts, and Visitor Services.
 The second half of the fellowship year focuses on projects supporting the fellow’s onward academic and career goals.

 The Merritt Fellowship is a career-pipeline opportunity named to honor Eleanor Merritt (1933-2019), a prolific artist, arts advocate, educator, and The Ringling’s first African American docent and board member.
 Merritt explored the interrelatedness of society, spirituality, and gender while using the human figure in a range of styles derived from a wide cultural matrix inclusive of her African and Caribbean roots as well as the Abstract Expressionist education she received at Brooklyn College in the 1950s.
 Merritt was also an important early advocate within national and regional arts organizations such as the Women’s Caucus for Art (WCA) Women of Color Slide Project, the Sarasota Visual Arts Center, as well as the Sarasota Arts in Public Places committee.
 In 2022, The Ringling highlighted Merritt’s career as an artist, educator, and advocate in its exhibition: Eleanor Merritt: Remembrance.